kfriedman/ad-conversion-project/README.md

   - *CI/CD:* All components will be deployed via continuous deployment with automated testing
   - *Logging:* A logging standard will be developed and adhered to
   - *Peer Review and other coding practices:* All code will be reviewed by multiple developers
-  - *Documentation:* Sufficient documentation will be created; especially comprehensive READMEs
+  - *Documentation:* Sufficient documentation will be created; especially comprehensive READMEs and API (Swagger) documentation
   - *QA:* Performed throughout development process